Temporal decay of vortex line density in rotating thermal counterflow of He II: Experimental setup

 \section{Experimental setup}

-We use the same brass counterflow channel with a square cross-section $A = 7 \times 7$~mm$^{2}$ and length $H = 83$~mm as in our previous work \cite{Dwivedi}.
-A resistive wire heater ($R \approx 16$~\textohm), providing the counterflow heat flux, is glued to a flat surface inserted in the dead end of the channel, keeping the other end open to the liquid helium bath.
-The channel is mounted horizontally in the open bath cryostat, which is placed on a custom-made rotating platform that also supports all necessary electronic equipment (for details and a photograph, see Ref.\cite{Novotny2024}).
+The geometry of the counterflow channel used in our experiments is illustrated in Fig.~\ref{fig:setup}.
+In the previous experiment \cite{Dwivedi}, in $\mathbf{\Omega} \parallel \mathbf{v}_{\rm{ns}}$ geometry, it was nearly identical to the past experiments of Swanson \emph{et al.} \cite{Swanson1983}.
+In both $\mathbf{\Omega} \parallel \mathbf{v}_{\rm{ns}}$ and $\mathbf{\Omega} \perp \mathbf{v}_{\rm{ns}}$ geometries, the same brass flow channel with a square cross-section $A = 7 \times 7$~mm$^{2}$ and length $H = 83$~mm has been used, placed vertically and horizontally with respect to the axis of rotation of the cryostat, which is placed on a custom-made rotating platform that also supports all necessary electronic equipment (for details and a photograph, see Ref. \cite{Novotny2024}).
 The platform ensures steady rotation as well as acceleration/deceleration between rest and the maximum velocity of 60 RPM in less than a second.
+A resistive wire heater ($R \approx 16$~\textohm) glued to a flat surface is inserted inside the channel from the bottom to provide the counterflow heat flux, keeping the other end to the liquid helium bath open.

 The vortex line density in the channel is detected using second sound attenuation \cite{Varga2019}.
 As in \cite{Dwivedi}, the channel acts as a semi-open acoustic resonator for the second sound, which is excited and detected by a pair of oscillating membrane ($<1$~\textmu m pore size) second sound transducers \cite{Zimmermann1986}.
 The second sound sensors are placed symmetrically around the axis of rotation such that the region where vortex line density is detected lies on the axis of rotation.
 The change in the attenuation of the resonance is used to calculate the vortex line density $L$.
-We take into account that the attenuation due to quantized vortices depends on the angle $\theta$ between the vortex and direction of sound propagation as $\sin^2\theta$ \cite{Babuin2012}.
-Two formulas to calculate vortex line density are used \cite{Babuin2012}:
+The attenuation due to quantized vortices depends on the angle $\theta$ between the vortex and direction of sound propagation as $\sin^2\theta$, i.e., the second sound is not dissipated when propagating parallel to a straight vortex \cite{Babuin2012}.
+For a disordered, turbulent tangle, one can assume a random orientation of quantized vortices uniformly distributed in all directions, which results \cite{Babuin2012} in

+This expression is appropriate for the case of steady rotation without counterflow, however, we have not used it in the present experiment, which is focused on the temporal decay of high values of vortex line density.
+Generally, since the polarization of the tangle cannot be determined, one should take into account both the statistical uncertainties and an additional systematic uncertainty up to 33\%.
+This complicates quantitative analysis of competition between rotation and counterflow in terms of $L(\mathbf{v}_{\rm{ns}}, \Omega)$.